cogilabs/CogiPB3kMkIVOS/README.md

 → All your items and caps will be stored there for display in the inventory tab.

 - Special points and perks
-→ Like the inventory, they will be stored there for display in the status tab.
+→ Like the inventory, they will be stored there to be used in max health and max carry capacity calculation and for display in the status tab.

+- Health
+→ You individual limbs health points can be set and will be used to calculate your current health points.

+- Quests
+→ You can have your own quests for display in the data tab.

-Three profile files are hardcoded:
+For the moment, three profile files are hardcoded:

 - The Guest profile which is default FO4 green, has standard items and perks, born 01/01/2000, and *doesn't display a name on the status page* (Useful to let your friends try it without your name on it)
 - My own profile, displaying "David", being yellow and of course custom inventory and perks.